jhowlett-scottlogic/openapi-forge-csharp/README.md

 npm install
 ```

-Once you have a local version, you can reference it's location as the 'generator' argument of the 'forge' command of openapi-forge.
+Once you have a local version, you can reference its location as the 'generator' argument of the 'forge' command of openapi-forge.

 ```
 $ openapi-forge forge